What exactly is stevia?

-Stevia comes from the Stevia rebaudiana plant, which is a member of the chrysanthemum family, a subgroup of the Asteraceae family (ragweed family).
+Stevia, also called Stevia rebaudiana, is a plant that is a member of the chrysanthemum family, a subgroup of the Asteraceae family (ragweed family).
 There’s a big difference between the stevia you buy at the grocery store and the stevia you may grow at home.

-Reb-A sweeteners are considered “novel sweeteners” because they’re a blend of different sweeteners, such as Reb-A, erythritol (a sugar alcohol), and dextrose (glucose).
+Sweeteners made with Reb-A are considered “novel sweeteners” because they’re blended with different sweeteners, such as erythritol (a sugar alcohol) and dextrose (glucose).

 You can grow stevia plants at home and use the leaves to sweeten foods and beverages.
 Reb-A sweeteners are available in liquid, powder, and granulated forms.
 For purposes of this article, “stevia” refers to Reb-A products.